So, a broken or cracked crankshaft, is considered major engine damage.

 The good thing is that crankshaft damage, is not a very common occurrence.

 Crankshaft damage, can happen due to a casting or forging flaw, but this is very rare.

 Today’s quality control systems, for forging and machining crankshafts are state of the art.
 Most of the time crankshaft damage occurs, because of another failure and not the crankshaft itself.
 That’s why you need to find out what caused the crankshaft damage first.
 Many of these issues can happen in any engine, but let’s talk about diesel in this blog.

 Diesel Engine Crankshaft Damage

-In cases where a nitrided crankshaft is bent, it is usually not recommended to attempt straightening.
-Attempts to do so could cause internal and external cracks.
+In cases where a nitride crankshaft is bent, it is usually not recommended to attempt straightening.
+Attempts to do so, could cause internal and external cracks.
 Which would result in crankshaft damage a second time.

 So, you have crankshaft damage and it needs replacing.
 What now?
 Well you could just buy a new or remanufactured crankshaft kit and install it, but it’s not that simple.
 Remember the flexing effect inside the engine?
 Well that not only causes damage to the crankshaft but, also causes damage to the housing bores.

 Check Rod And Main Housing Bores

 Because, the crankshaft flexes around in the engine; the crankshaft can pound on the housing bores, making them oval.
 The massive amount of torque from the flexing crankshaft can; also stretch the bolts and distort the housing bores.
 Main caps can become loose in the registers, causing misalignment.